-- 3. Data Call and Time Frame for Life Insurance Mortality - a.
-Each company required to submit ordinary mortality data is to submit data using the data format in Appendix 4.
-Each company is to submit data for all in-force individual life insurance policies except for: - i.
+Each company is to submit data for in-force and terminated life insurance policies that are within the scope defined in Section 2.B except:

+i.
 For policies issued before Jan.
-1, 1990, companies may certify that submitting data presents a hardship due to fields not readily available in their systems/databases or legacy computer systems that continue to be used for older issued policies and differ from computer systems for newer issued policies. - ii.
+1, 1990, companies may certify that submitting data presents a hardship due to fields not readily available in their systems/databases or legacy computer systems that continue to be

+- ii.
 For policies issued on or after Jan.
-1, 1990, companies must: a) document the percentage that the face amount of policies excluded are relative to the face amount of submitted policies issued on or after Jan.
-1, 1990; and b) certify that this requirement presents a hardship due to fields not readily available in their systems/databases or legacy computer systems that continue to be used for older issued policies and differ from computer systems for newer issued policies. - b.
-Ordinary life mortality data calls are anticipated to be on an annual basis.
-An annual data call made in a given year such as 20XX + 1 will be complied with using a calendar year method.
+1, 1990, companies must: - a) Document the percentage that the face amount of policies excluded are relative to the face amount of submitted policies issued on or after Jan.
+1, 1990; and - b) Certify that this requirement presents a hardship due to fields not readily available in their systems/databases or legacy computer systems that continue to be used for older issued policies and differ from computer systems for newer issued policies. - F. Experience Data Reports Required by This Statistical Plan newer issued policies.